philgyford/ansible-multi-django/README.md

 ## TODO

-* Get server so far running on DigitalOcean.
+* DONE: Get server so far running on DigitalOcean.
-* For DO, change/add `PermitRootLogin without-password` in `/etc/ssh/sshd_config` and restart sshd process.
+* DONE: For DO, change/add `PermitRootLogin without-password` in `/etc/ssh/sshd_config` and restart sshd process.
 * Install memcached-dev and memcached if needed
 * Clone apps' repos
 * Install apps' pip requirements